Their leaving early means I get time to spend milking Ol’ Bessie. She totally ignores me, obviously missing Seamus, the new kid in town.

 Michael gets them past Robby’s mom.
 We burst into the bedroom.
-Robby is still in his arm-chair lording it over a collection of 14 to 15-year-olds.
+Robby is still in his arm-chair lording it over a collection of 14 & 15-year-olds.
 Nothing ever changes in Stonerville.
-Robby recognizes Tommy but worries that the older Vic is an undercover cop.
+Robby recognizes Tommy but worries that the old Vic may be an undercover narc.

 “Jist another reason ta fuck y’all up,” Tommy jumps into Robby’s face.
 He makes air punches at Robby while remaining out of his reach.
 Jace swats Robby every time Tommy swings at him.

-Maybe Robby failed to ‘maintain’ that day, looking dazed and confused at the blows that were falling down on him.
+Maybe Robby failed to ‘maintain’ that day, looking dazed and confused at the blows that are falling down on him.